tomimick/restpie3/README.md

   [SQLAlchemy](https://www.sqlalchemy.org/) library.
 I know SQL and like to operate at the row level, and have explicit control.
   Peewee makes database access a breeze and allows you to execute raw SQL if you need the full power of the database.
+Peewee supports SQLite, MySQL and PostgreSQL.

   For scheme migrations,
   [Peewee-migrate](https://github.com/klen/peewee_migrate) is an easy choice that fits well with Peewee.

+If you'd like to replace some of these components, it is possible, this is a small codebase.

 What about the front-end?